Jose Altuve Preview, Player Props: Astros vs. Rangers

 Jose Altuve At The Plate

+- Altuve has reached base via a hit in 47 games this year (of 68 played), and had multiple hits in 23 of those games.

-- In 16.4% of his games this season, he has homered, and 4% of his trips to the plate.
+- He has gone deep in 17.6% of his games this year, and 4.9% of his plate appearances.

-- Altuve has had an RBI in 22 games this year (32.8%), including eight multi-RBI outings (11.9%).
-He has also driven home three or more of his team's runs in four contests.
+- In 33.8% of his games this year, Altuve has tallied at least one RBI.
+In nine of those games (13.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 58.2% of his games this year, with more than one run scored in 22.4%.
+- He has scored in 58.8% of his games this year, with two or more runs scored in 23.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.